ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 [JupyterLab-Accessible-Themes](https://github.com/Quansight-Labs/jupyterlab-accessible-themes) is a lab theme that allows notebook creators to customize the lab experience.
 There are two different types of themes which are included as part of this package,
 a) Pitaya Smoothie and
-b) Github Light
+b) Github Light.
 Both the themes are WCAG 2.1 AAA compliant and have been recommended by the Jupyter a11y community.
 However, these themes are not compatible with classic notebook interface.

 [Jupyter Themes](https://github.com/dunovank/jupyter-themes) is a notebook theme that offers 7 different types of themes to customize the classic notebook experience.
 This theme only works with classic notebook interface and is not compatible with JupyterLab and the Notebook 7.0.
 The different types of themes  are onedork, grade3,  oceans16, chesterish,  monokai, solarizedI,  solarizedd.
 You can explore these themes using the documentation in [this web page](https://github.com/dunovank/jupyter-themes).
 If you are looking for JupyterLab equivalent for those themes then you can explore JupyterLab [Legos UI](https://github.com/dunovank/jupyterlab_legos_ui) and [Darkside UI](https://github.com/dunovank/jupyterlab_darkside_ui)